Pppp1116/content-license-policy/README.md

 ## 0. TL;DR (Non-Legally Binding Summary)

 - The Project and server exist mainly for **education and research** into system behavior, performance, and configuration.
-- You can **read, test, and learn from** the tweaks and research.
+- You can **read, test, and learn from** the Content.
-- You can **share and improve** them **non-commercially**, with **proper attribution**.
+- You can **share and improve** the Content **non-commercially**, with **proper attribution**, and while keeping this Policy attached.
 - You **cannot**:
-  - Sell this content or use it in paid tiers, Patreon packs, or similar;
+  - Sell, gate, or monetize the Content or derivatives (including ad/sponsor/affiliate monetized publications that rely on the Content);
-  - Use it in AI training, datasets, embeddings, or models (for 10 years) unless explicitly allowed by the Owner;
+  - Use the Content in **any AI-related way** (training, datasets, embeddings, evaluation, AI assistants, RAG/knowledge bases, automated ingestion, etc.) for **10 years** unless explicitly allowed by the Owner;
-  - Remove attribution, watermarks, or invisible markers;
+  - Remove attribution, license notices, watermarks, or invisible markers;
   - Claim this work as your own or suggest any “official partnership” if you don’t have one.
 - The Owner keeps **exclusive commercial rights** and may use both Owner and Member content commercially.
 - Registry edits and low-level tweaks can break things.
 You use them **at your own risk**.
 No performance result is guaranteed.
 - Violations can result in **immediate termination of rights, bans, takedowns, and claims for damages**.
-- Any dispute is governed by the laws and courts of **Lisbon, Portugal**.
+- Any dispute is governed by the laws and courts of **Lisbon, Portugal**, subject to mandatory consumer protections.

 The TL;DR is for convenience only.
 In case of conflict, the full Policy below controls.